Sandboxes

 idle_timeout_sec | 0 (disabled) | 0-86400 |

 Set always_on=True to disable timeout_sec enforcement entirely.
 Useful for long-lived development environments or hosted IDEs.
-Set idle_timeout_sec to auto-destroy after a period of inactivity rather than a fixed wall-clock limit.
+Set idle_timeout_sec to stop an abandoned persistent session after a period of inactivity.
+Set persistent=False only for one-off jobs where the filesystem should be discarded on stop or timeout.

 Custom templates

-Build a custom template when you need a reproducible base image with dependencies pre-installed - reduces every sandbox cold-start by eliminating the install step.
+Build a custom template when you need a reproducible base image with dependencies pre-installed.
+This reduces every sandbox cold-start by eliminating the install step.

 See Templates for the full BuildSpec reference, available base images, and template versioning.